 We all love to spoil our pets, so why not share one of your favourite summer treats, popsicles, or should we say Pupsicles!
-We have collected ten of the best and easiest frozen dog treat recipes.
+We have collected ten of the best and easiest frozen dog treat recipes, easily made from common ingredients like plain greek yogurt shaped in fun baking molds.

-These tasty snacks include fresh, dog-safe, human foods that offer natural nutrients to boost your dog's health.
-Plus they are an excellent way to add much needed moisture to your dog's diet.
+These tasty snacks include fresh, dog-safe, human foods that offer natural nutrients to boost your dog's health like chicken broth.
+Plus they are an excellent way to add much-needed moisture to your dog's diet using simple silicone molds.

 10 Frozen Dog Treat Recipes

 Are you ready for some super tasty frozen dog treat recipes?
-Here's our favourite 2-ingredient recipes to inspire you to get creative in the kitchen and treat your dog with some extra special and extra tasty snacks.
+Here are our favourite 2-ingredient recipes to inspire you to get creative in the kitchen and treat your small and big dogs with some extra special and extra tasty snacks.

 1. Creamy Peanut Butter Rounds